SanderJBouwman/shiniertreecheckbox/readme.md

 It has various options to customize the behavior and appearance of the checkboxes.
 Allowing for the addition of custom states and callbacks.

+## Features
+- Able to large amount of items in the treecheckbox > 20.000 items

 ## Table of Contents

 - [Installation](#installation)